ronenl1/kubernetes-the-hard-way/docs/03-compute-resources.md

 > The `10.240.0.0/24` IP address range can host up to 254 compute instances.

-For exposing the instances in your VPC to the internet you will use an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html):
+For exposing the instances in your VPC to the internet you will create an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html):

 ```
 INTERNET_GATEWAY_ID=$(aws ec2 create-internet-gateway \